shaadclt/Classification-AutoML-App/README.md

 # Classification AutoML App

 This is a sample application that demonstrates how to build a classification AutoML app using Streamlit, Pandas Profiling, and PyCaret.
-The application allows users to upload a dataset, perform exploratory data analysis (EDA) using Pandas Profiling, and then build and evaluate regression models using PyCaret.
+The application allows users to upload a dataset, perform exploratory data analysis (EDA) using Pandas Profiling, and then build and evaluate classification models using PyCaret.

 ## Installation